canokeys/canokey-documentation/content/userguide/setup.md

 ### libfido2

 `libfido2` is for FIDO2/U2F related programs.
-Other dependencies may be checked by guides from yubikey.
+Other dependencies may be checked by guides from Yubico.